jkohlin/wordpress-basics/2-ecosystem-theme.md

 In a theme we need at least one template which must be named `index.php`.
 This is a fallback template which will be responsible for rendering out content, if no other template is found.

-Below is a simple example of the content of a theme's `index.php`:
+Below is a basic example of a theme's default template:

     <?php